AI0867/sf-git-irker-pipeline/README.md

 ==============================

 A set of tools that get commit notifications from a sourceforge-hosted git repository to an external [irker](http://www.catb.org/~esr/irker/) instance.
-The regular irkerhook.py cannot be used in its current form because sourceforge doesn't give hooks network access and provides python 2.4 instead of something modern.
+The regular TCP/UDP transmission cannot be used because sourceforge doesn't give hooks network access.

 All configuration is hardcoded.